Warming Up to Amon Düül II’s “Yeti”: Prog Review #41

 Changing It Up

-The second side takes things a little trippier with “Eye Shaking King” and it’s theremin-y vocals along with the eastern-influenced “Cerberus.”
+The second side takes things a little trippier with “Eye Shaking King” and its theremin-y vocals along with the eastern-influenced “Cerberus.”
 There’s also the hard rocking “Archangels Thunderbird,” the band’s most popular song, at least judging by Spotify numbers.

 There’s a contrast between the relative structure of side A and the freakier side B. Both end with short instrumentals, but “Pale Gallery” is an ominous, gloomy number.
 Very different from the gentle warmth of “She Came Through the Chimney.”